 Infection Control.
 Many foreign countries do not have organizations like OSHA to insure and enforce a safe standard for infection control.
 There have even been cases of patients acquiring Hepatitis B and C and even HIV from having procedures done in unclean clinics overseas.

 Unapproved materials.
 Some countries permit the use of materials that have not been approved here in the United States.
 Why does this matter, you might ask?
 Well, you may recall the fact that the FDA never approved Thalidomide for use in pregnant women in the U.S. Canada, England, and Belgium, on the other hand, all suffered horrendous birth defects as a result of this practice.

 And finally, what if there is a problem?
 It’s not very easy to see your dentist to repair or treat an unexpected problem if they are 2,000 miles away!

 The old saying, “Buyer Beware” would surely apply here!
 For more information on this interesting topic visit the American Dental Association’s page on this: http://www.mouthhealthy.org/en/az-topics/t/travel

 See our “Out-of-Town” page for patients traveling to Dallas for care.

 We routinely treat patients from out of town.
-When we do larger treatments, we plan in advance and arrange for as much to be done as is possible for each trip made to Dallas, to minimize the number of flights/drives a patient must make in order to complete treatment.
+With larger treatments, we arrange for as much to be done as possible for each trip.
+We try to minimize the number of flights/drives a patient must make to complete treatment.
 Our consultation is complimentary.
 CONTACT US here to schedule either an in-person or a virtual consultation, or call us at 214-956-9100.